yairemartinez/it-ticket-sim-lab/tickets/Ticket-04-Shared-Folder-Permission-Issue/05-prevention.md

 ## Prevention Steps
 - Used group-based permissions instead of assigning access directly to users.
+- Ensured share permissions were configured to support the intended level of NTFS access.
-- Reviewed both share and NTFS permissions when configuring access.
+- Reviewed both share and NTFS permissions during access provisioning.

 ## Operational Notes
-- Effective access is determined by the most restrictive permission.
+- Effective access is determined by the most restrictive permission between share and NTFS layers.
+- Share permissions should not be more restrictive than the intended NTFS permissions.
-- NTFS permissions should be the primary access control mechanism.
+- NTFS permissions should be used as the primary mechanism for enforcing least-privilege access.

 ## Escalation Criteria
-- Access issues affecting multiple users
+- Access issues affecting multiple users or groups.
+- Inconsistent access behavior after permission changes.
-- Unclear or undocumented permission requirements
+- Unclear or undocumented permission requirements.